 SCAMS RISK : HIGH

-As in most of China, fake money is the huge problem, especially when tourists are in question.
+As in most of China, fake money is a huge problem, especially when tourists are in question.
 They need to pay attention when exchanging money in places that are not licensed for that.
 There are also people claiming to have lost their wallet and asking for money.
 Try to avoid these kinds of people, and do not show your cash in public.

 WOMEN TRAVELERS RISK : LOW

-Female travelers are relatively safe in Macau, as well as in whole China.
-Even though there are no reports of serious crimes done on female tourists, they need to act as in any other country where the risk of assault is at higher level.
+Female travelers are relatively safe in Macau, as well as in the whole China.
+Even though there are no reports of serious crimes done on female tourists, they need to act as in any other country where the risk of assault is at a higher level.

 So...
 How Safe Is Macau Really?